g4s8/gdf-am-2025/site/content/_index.md

 This pattern exists in many languages.
 Go just makes it obvious.

 Python: async queues + cancellation = complexity
-Node: event loop → shared fate
 Java: thread pools work, but heavier and more config

-Key line:
-    In Go, backpressure is visible in the code.
+[Key line] In Go, backpressure is visible in the code.
 {{% /note %}}

 {{% /section %}}